tinybirdco/DynamoDBExporter/readme.md

 ## Overview

-This repository contains tools and scripts designed to automate the process of exporting data from DynamoDB table(s) into an S3 bucket in NDJSON format.
+This repository contains tools and scripts designed to help in automating the process of exporting data from DynamoDB table(s) into an S3 bucket in NDJSON format.
 Once the data is exported, it then uses it to replace matching named Datasource(s) in Tinybird, e.g. `mytable` in DynamoDB will replace `mytable` in Tinybird.
+There is an additional test script to generate a DynamoDB table with some nested dummy data suitable for testing.

+This is provided as an example of how to automate the process of pushing data from DynamoDB into Tinybird.
+It is not intended to be a production-ready solution, but rather a starting point for your own implementation.
+Please note that this tool is not guaranteed nor officially supported by Tinybird.

 ## How it Works